openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + To use MJPEG streaming you need to enable one of the streams to use this format.
 This can be done by entering this into any browser:``http://ip:88/cgi-bin/CGIProxy.fcgi?cmd=setSubStreamFormat&format=1&usr=admin&pwd=password``

-+ If your camera does not support mjpeg as some Foscams no longer do, then you can set ``STREAM_URL_OVERRIDE="ffmpeg"`` to use your CPU to generate a mjpeg stream.
++ If your camera does not support MJPEG as some Foscams no longer do, then you can set ``STREAM_URL_OVERRIDE="ffmpeg"`` to use your CPU to generate a MJPEG stream.

 + Some FOSCAM cameras need to have a detection area listed in the URL when you enable the motion alarm.
-As each model has a different resolution and two different URLs, this makes it difficult to make this automatic so an override feature was added to create your own enable the alarm url.
+As each model has a different resolution and two different URLs, this makes it difficult to make this automatic so an override feature was added to create your own enable the alarm URL.
 This setting is called ``MOTION_URL_OVERRIDE`` and the steps to using it are:

 1. Enable the motion alarm in the web interface of your camera and setup any areas you wish movement to be ignored in ie. Tree branches moving in the wind.
 2. Use any web browser to fetch this URL https://x.x.x.x/cgi-bin/CGIProxy.fcgi?cmd=getMotionDetectConfig1&usr=xxxxx&pwd=xxxxx
-3. Use the information returned by the above url to create the override settings.
+3. Use the information returned by the above URL to create the override settings.

 An example for a Foscam C2 is...